ralvandar-race/sprint2vec_revision/README.md

     ```bash
     python DataExtraction/MainInfo/ExtractBoardAttribute.py
     ```
-    > [!Note]
+> [!WARNING]
 > The data collection and extraction process may take a significant amount of time, depending on the size of the project.

 - **Model Training and Evaluation:**